ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 # Introduction {#introduction}

 This document describes how to proxy UDP over HTTP.
-Similar to how the CONNECT method (see {{Section 9.3.6 of SEMANTICS}}) allows proxying TCP {{!TCP=RFC0793}}
-over HTTP, this document defines a new mechanism to proxy UDP {{!UDP=RFC0768}}.
+Similar to how the CONNECT method (see {{Section 9.3.6 of !HTTP=I-D.ietf-httpbis-semantics}}) allows proxying TCP {{!TCP=RFC0793}} over HTTP, this document defines a new mechanism to proxy UDP {{!UDP=RFC0768}}.

 UDP Proxying supports all versions of HTTP and uses HTTP Datagrams
 {{!HTTP-DGRAM=I-D.ietf-masque-h3-datagram}}.
 When using HTTP/2 or HTTP/3, UDP
 proxying uses HTTP Extended CONNECT as described in {{!EXT-CONNECT2=RFC8441}}
 and {{!EXT-CONNECT3=I-D.ietf-httpbis-h3-websockets}}.
 When using HTTP/1.x, UDP
-proxying uses HTTP Upgrade as defined in {{Section 7.8 of SEMANTICS}}.
+proxying uses HTTP Upgrade as defined in {{Section 7.8 of HTTP}}.

 ## Conventions and Definitions {#conventions}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
-when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14-tagged}

 In this document, we use the term "proxy" to refer to the HTTP server that opens the UDP socket and responds to the UDP proxying request.
-If there are HTTP intermediaries (as defined in {{Section 3.7 of SEMANTICS}}) between the client and the proxy, those are referred to as "intermediaries" in this document.
+If there are HTTP intermediaries (as defined in {{Section 3.7 of HTTP}}) between the client and the proxy, those are referred to as "intermediaries" in this document.

 Note that, when the HTTP version in use does not support multiplexing streams (such as HTTP/1.1), any reference to "stream" in this document represents the